abyan-dev/auth/README.md

 ### `POST` /api/auth/2fa/email/request

-This endpoint assigns a randomly generated 6-digit OTP to the user in the database and sends it to their email address.

-A thread/goroutine will be spawned to reset the user OTP in the database 10 minutes after it was set.
+This endpoint sends a verification URL to the user's email address, embedded with a JWT that expires in 10 minutes.

 ### `POST` /api/auth/2fa/email/verify

-This endpoint expects an `?otp=<otp>` query parameter, and it matches the given OTP with the one associated with the user in the database.
-If it matches, then access and refresh tokens will be issued as `Httponly`, `Secure`, and `Strictly Samesite` cookies.
+This endpoint expects a `?token=<token>` query parameter.
+If the token is valid, then access and refresh tokens will be issued as `Httponly`, `Secure`, and `Strictly Samesite` cookies.